 I don't understand the reasoning behind many members wanting to hold on to memorials of folks they have no relation to, genetic or otherwise, when there are people willing to maintain them.
 Findagrave's guidelines are just that, guidelines.
 The logic behind the beyond-the-two-generation and non-direct-line transfer request guideline from multiple members is specious at best; those requesters would be related and should be able to work out maintenance issues better than the unrelated memorial creator.
 The following is directed to those who rigidly follow the guidelines: Why are you holding on to these memorials for people to whom you are not related?
 What are you going to do with them?
 If you created them a number of years ago, and nobody has made a request to maintain them in all that time, don't you think Findagrave's "reasoning" might not be completely valid?
 Do you always have the time and enjoy having to act on SAC's requiring additions to the bio section of these memorials (assuming you don't ignore them altogether)?

 Regarding members who won't transfer memorials, several years ago, there was a member couple (whose account and display name no longer exist, only a number) who had well over 15,000 memorials, including over 350 memorials for my (McInturff) family members, none of which they were willing to transfer.
 I had no idea what their problem was, but periodically for the next three and half years, I noticed that family links on some of my McInturff memorials would be gone.
 The linked memorials (created by them) had been deleted.
 It was gradual at first.
 I wrote to them asking them not to delete their memorials, but rather transfer them to me for maintenance.
 That apparently led to an increase in the rate of deletions.
 As I discovered a deleted memorial, I would recreate it.
-I wrote to Findagrave, but by the time they were kicked out, they were down to twelve McInturff memorials.
+I wrote to Findagrave, but by the time they were kicked out, they were down to twelve McInturff memorials (and fewer than 300 total memorials).
 I had to re-create all of the rest and request new grave photos for each memorial.
 It was a bit of a nightmare, and one that I hope no one else has to go through.

 Regarding duplicate memorials, it's never my intention to create a duplicate on purpose.
 If you come across a duplicate I that have made, please submit an SAC on the Edit tab of the memorial page and let me know, and please, please, please provide the number of the original memorial.
 Thank you.